-We discuss the importance of making a good self-tape for auditions, the growing demand for actors who can handle experiential theatre, why knowing who you are as a human is the most important thing that informs you as an artist, and lots more!
+We discuss the importance of making a good self-tape for auditions, the growing demand for actors able to meet the demands of experiential theatre and why knowing who you are as a human is the most important thing that informs you as an artist.

 Kate has collectively worked on over 40 film/TV productions, and 80 theatrical productions in New York City and across the USA including shows at The Kennedy Center and many others.
 Kate also works with Celebrity Cruises Productions, casting from live auditions in various cities across North America including Toronto.

 She’s also the Head of Education for the Broadway Collective – a training academy for young performers looking to break into the industry.

 Follow on Twitter.